 Step 4: Add any extra decorations you like.
 I kept my cake as a "naked cake" and added little blobs of frosting on top with an extra layer of lemon curd, and some lemon slices for decoration.
 Feel free to decorate with more buttercream, sprinkles, berries, toasted nuts, or anything else you like.

-As much as my family loves this recipe for a layer cake with lemon curd filling as-is, there is always room for you to make recipe edits.
-Here are a few variations worth considering:
+As much as my family loves this recipe for a layer cake with lemon curd filling as-is, here are a few variations worth considering:

-- Gluten-free - Substitute the all-purpose flour with 1⅓ cups (197g) of gluten-free measure for measure flour.
+Substitute the all-purpose flour with 1⅓ cups (197g) of gluten-free measure for measure flour.
 (Make sure to use one that has xanthan gum!)
-Mix the batter for an extra minute or two after it comes together to add more structure.
 Be sure to let the cake batter rest for 30 minutes before pouring it into the cake pans and baking them, to avoid a gritty texture.

-- Chill the cake entirely before even attempting to frost it.
-Better yet, give it a few hours (wrapped in plastic wrap) in the fridge or freezer — the cold will help to firm up the layers, making it much easier to do a pro-looking frosting job.
+- Chill the cake entirely.
+Let the cake layers cool completely, or give it a couple of hours (wrapped in plastic wrap) in the fridge or freezer.
+Chilling will help to firm up the layers, making it much easier to achieve a cleaner look when frosting it.

 - Invest in the right tools.
-A kitchen scale, piping bag, decorative tips, offset spatula, and cake turntable are all invaluable when making bakery-style cakes at home!
+A kitchen scale, piping bag with piping tips, offset spatula and cake turntable are all invaluable when making bakery-style cakes at home!

 FAQs

-If you are planning on keeping the cake for more than a few hours after decorating, I do suggest popping it in the fridge.
-If you have already removed slices from the cake, keep it from drying out by pressing a piece of patty paper or parchment paper over any exposed sides.
+If you are planning on keeping the cake for more than a couple hours after decorating, I do suggest popping it in the fridge.
+It's an absolute must if you're using vegan butter in the frosting, as it tends to melt much faster than regular butter.
+If you have already removed slices from the cake, keep it from drying out by pressing a piece of parchment paper or plastic wrap over any exposed sides.

 Aside from using it as a cake filling, it’s also delicious as a filling for danishes and sweet buns, spread on toast, dolloped on plain dairy-free Greek yogurt, added to sweet crepes, or as a topping on blueberry muffins or french toast.